-With the delayed implementation of the National Funding Formula until September 2021, there remains significant financial uncertainty in the government funding of schools and its impact on The King's School.
-The continued uncertainty around the local DCC application of the national funding factors and with the additional weighting placed on deprivation factors and prior attainment remains a significant risk to the school.
-Further uncertainty regarding the government's funding arrangements for schools in relation to increasing employer pension contributions and teachers' pay awards also present a risk.
-Post 16 numbers and significant SEN funding changes all add significant uncertainty, complexity and risk into forward financial planning.
+2020-21 is the third year since the introduction of the new National Funding Formula for schools.
+It was supposed to be a 'hard formula' but in July 2018 the government announced that local authorities will be able to set some formula factors and therefore remains a 'soft formula'.
+As a result there still remains significant financial uncertainty in the funding of schools and its impact on The King's School for 2020-21 and beyond.
+Further uncertainty regarding the government's funding arrangements for schools in relation to increasing employer pension contributions beyond 2022-23, the Teachers' Pay Grant beyond 2020-21 and future teachers' pay awards also present a risk.
+Post 16 numbers and significant pressure on the High Needs Block in Devon all add uncertainty, complexity and risk into forward financial planning.
 This poses a significant challenge in modelling the future financial position of the school, and poses risks to our operational expenditure.
 In response to these risks and the level of uncertainty in the five year budget, the school continues to ensure its staffing and curriculum model is financially lean and provides excellent value for money and seeks to maintain best value from all of its procurement.